chiao45/ams562-notes/intro/why_cpp.rst

 -----------------------------------

-The chances are that you may heard a lot of good things of `C++`_, and finally you have decided to give it a shot.
+The chances are that you may heard a lot of good things of `C++`_, and finally decide to give it a shot.
 Great!
 There is not doubt with the power of `C++`_.
 It is one of the most widely used programming languages, found in a large range of applications.
 Unsurprisingly, `scientific computing` communities use `C++`_ quite often in their projects.
-For instance, if you are interested in solving `partial differential equations` (PDEs), then open-sourced frameworks such as `OpenFOAM`_ and `SU2`_ might attract people who work in `computational fluid dynamics` (CFD), and `FEniCS`_ and `deal.II`_ for researchers who are interested in `finite element methods` (FEM) for solving, say, structural problems.
+For instance, if you are interested in solving `partial differential equations` (PDEs), then open-sourced frameworks such as `OpenFOAM`_ and `SU2`_ might attract people who work in `computational fluid dynamics` (CFD), and `FEniCS`_ and `deal.II`_ for researchers who are interested in `finite element methods` (FEM) that has been used in structural problems for decades.
 Of course, the `computational geometry algorithms library` (`CGAL`_) is very popular for computer scientists who develop geometry-based algorithms.
 What about for students who work in much lower level research areas, such as developing numerical algorithms.
-No problem, `Eigen`_ has been around for awhile that supports efficient representations of fundamental numerical computation objects, like vectors, matrices, and tensors.
+No problem, `Eigen`_ has been around for a while that supports efficient representations of fundamental numerical computational objects, like vectors, matrices, and tensors.
 OK, I think I can stop here!

-Concepts that you learn from `C++`_ can be directly used in other programming languages such as Java, `Python`_, `MATLAB`_, C, Fortran, etc. Personally, I believe writing an algorithm in `C++`_ helps you fully understand the idea and, potentially, can also improve the algorithm design.
+Concepts that you learn from `C++`_ can be directly used in other programming languages such as Java, `Python`_, `MATLAB`_, C, Fortran, etc. Personally, I believe writing an algorithm in `C++`_ helps you fully understand the idea and, potentially, can also inspire you for the algorithm design.
 Let's say, you probably has already learned how to do matrix multiplications in your college linear algebra classes.
 Then, when your instructors asked you to implement this as homework assignment in `MATLAB`_, what you did is probably something like the following